Skip to main content

 Next you'll be able to invoke the awaitable unload function to unload the Unity Application.

-Example: Using the take screenshot function
+Example: Using the unload function

 async function handleClick() {